opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ## Evaluation

-We evaluated our method in two scenarios:
+We evaluated our method using two scenarios:

-1) **Leave-one-out evaluation** – One of the 15 datasets is used as the test dataset while the remaining datasets serve as the training set.
+1. **Leave-one-out evaluation** – One of the 15 datasets is used as the test dataset while the remaining datasets serve as the training set.
-2) **Deployment evaluation** – All 15 datasets are used for training, and the method is tested on four additional datasets using a new embedding model, [Cohere-embed-english-v3](https://huggingface.co/Cohere/Cohere-embed-english-v3.0), which was not part of the training set.
+2. **Deployment evaluation** – All 15 datasets are used for training, and the method is tested on 4 additional datasets using a new embedding model, [Cohere-embed-english-v3](https://huggingface.co/Cohere/Cohere-embed-english-v3.0), that was not part of the training set.

-The first scenario mimics cross-validation in machine learning, while the second simulates an evaluation in which the complete training dataset is used for model deployment.
+The first scenario mimics cross-validation in ML, while the second simulates an evaluation in which the complete training dataset is used for model deployment.

 ### Leave-one-out evaluation

-For this evaluation, we determined the ground-truth configurations under different weightings by applying our method to the test dataset.
+For this evaluation, we determined the ground truth configurations under different weightings by applying our method to the test dataset.
 We then compared these with the predicted configurations derived from the training datasets using the same method.

-We calculated the mean absolute error (MAE) between the predicted and ground-truth configurations for normalized (min-max scaled) recall and throughput.
-The following bar plot shows the average MAE across all 15 datasets in the leave-one-out evaluation:
+We calculated the mean absolute error (MAE) between the predicted and ground truth configurations for normalized (min-max scaled) recall and throughput.
+The following bar plot shows the average MAE across all 15 datasets in the leave-one-out evaluation.

 ![MAE compared with ground truth](/assets/media/blog-images/2025-02-28-a-pratical-guide-for-selecting-HNSW-hyperparameters/mae.png){:class="img-centered"}

 The results show that the average MAEs for normalized recall are below 0.1.
-For context, if recall values range from 0.5 to 0.95 on a dataset, an MAE of 0.1 translates to a raw recall difference of only 0.045.
-This suggests that the predicted configurations closely match the ground-truth configurations, particularly for high-recall weightings.
+For context, if dataset recall values range from 0.5 to 0.95, an MAE of 0.1 translates to a raw recall difference of only 0.045.
+This suggests that the predicted configurations closely match the ground truth configurations, particularly for high-recall weightings.

 The MAEs for throughput are larger, likely because throughput measurements tend to be noisier than recall measurements.
 However, the MAEs decrease when higher weight is assigned to throughput.

 ### Deployment evaluation

-For this evaluation, we applied our method to the 15 training datasets and tested the resulting configurations on three datasets using the Cohere-embed-english-v3 embedding model.
+For this evaluation, we applied our method to the 15 training datasets and tested the resulting configurations on 3 datasets using the Cohere-embed-english-v3 embedding model.
 Our goal was to ensure that the learned configurations align with the Pareto front, representing different trade-offs between recall and throughput.

-The following plot depicts the recall and throughput for the learned configurations in different colors, with other configurations displayed in gray.
+The following bar plot depicts the recall and throughput for the learned configurations in different colors, with other configurations displayed in gray.

 ![Trade-off of the 5 configurations](/assets/media/blog-images/2025-02-28-a-pratical-guide-for-selecting-HNSW-hyperparameters/tradeoff.png){:class="img-centered"}

 The results show that the five selected configurations effectively cover the high-recall and high-throughput regions.
-Since we did not assign high weights to throughput, the learned configurations do not extend into the low-recall, high-throughput area.
+Because we did not assign high weights to throughput, the learned configurations do not extend into the low-recall, high-throughput area.

 ## How to apply the configurations in OpenSearch

-To try out these configurations, first create an index.
+To try these configurations, first create an index.
 You must specify the index build parameters when creating the index because the parameters are not dynamic:

 ```json
 curl -X PUT "localhost:9200/test-index" -H 'Content-Type: application/json' -d'